GamecanTeam/GCPlayFabCLI/README.md

 * sourceDevSecretKey: Secret Key of the title in which you want to copy the catalog *FROM*
 * targetTitleId: Id of the title in which you want to copy the catalog *TO*
 * targetDevSecretKey: Secret key of the title in which you want to copy the catalog *TO*
+* -xv: Optional, delete everything from target and create new (default won't delete if item ID from target matches one to be created from the source; don't update price options though)
 * -v: verbose (optional)

 ## CloudScript Usage